a note about affirmations

 or to transform.

-It simply offers company
+it offers company

 while you breathe.

-Our affirmations appear alongside scent, ritual, and reflection
+our affirmations appear alongside scent, ritual, and reflection

 one that honors pace, consent, and capacity.

-No outcome is promised.
+no outcome is promised.

-No belief is required.
+no belief is required.

-Only presence.
+only presence.

-You are not wrong.
+you are not wrong.

-If affirmations once felt dismissive,
+if affirmations once felt dismissive,

 extractive,